recommended for grade 10

 - The rights and responsibilities of an active citizen in a democratic society

-Participatory Session/Activity - Choose one of the following topics:
+Participatory Activity - Choose one of the following topics:

 - Legislative Process: an interactive group session focused on the types of bills, how a bill becomes law and how the public can participate in the legislative process in Ontario.

-- Election Simulation: students will participate in a mock election that demonstrates the importance and impact of voting.
+- Elections: students will participate in a mock election that demonstrates the importance and impact of voting.

 - Careers: explore career options through an interactive Q & A session with an MPP and/or staff member of the Legislative Assembly to learn who will share information about their job and career path; and learn about possible careers at the Legislative Assembly and in politics.